 Do you recognize yourself in any of these descriptions?
 How about your students, colleagues, boss, family members or friends?

-As with our discussion of introverts and extroverts (see review of Quiet and teacher interview), the point isn't to decide which type is "better" but to acknowledge that we might have very different reactions to the same situation.
+As with introverts and extroverts and teacher archetypes, the point isn't to decide which type is "better" but to acknowledge that we might have very different reactions to the same situation.

-For example, once I learned that I'm a 6 and a close friend is a 9, I understood why we were arguing and realized how we can be a good influence on each other.
-And I'm much more likely to give other people the benefit of the doubt when they say or do something that I find stressful... and I hope they're willing to do the same for me.
+When I keep in mind that someone might be perceiving a situation very differently than I am, I'm much more patient when they say or do something that I find stressful... and I hope they're willing to do the same for me.

 I Wish You Peace: A Simple Lovingkindness Meditation